 A visual obstacle course merging formal challenges with reality-based obstacles.
 Working together, form, line, and movement can create a direction for the eye to travel in: ahead.

-SCOTCH EXPRESSIONS WASHI TAPE DESIGNS
+SCOTCH EXPRESSIONS WASHI TAPES

 I had a bunch of fun with Scotch and 3M making these two patterned tapes!
 They are available at most stores including Walmart, Office Depot, Staples, Target, etc.

 Colorful Triangles is available here